zkMIPS/zkm-project-template/README.md

 curl -L https://foundry.paradigm.xyz | bash
 ```

-Then, deploy the contract  refering to contracts/README.md
+Then, deploy the contract  refering to "### Deploy" in the contracts/README.md .

 ## Network Proving